melek002/DataOps/readme.md

 ## Assumptions, Challenges, and Design Decisions
 Importing my database into Looker Studio
-Pandas + SQLAlchemy, it was my first time using it, kept searching, didn't want to just import a csv file Data Quality: handling missing data was hard, especially for ProductSchedule, which was hard to handle Finally, I am not used to working with Neo4j, so I had to relearn it in those few days, and I think I got the hang of it
+Pandas + SQLAlchemy, it was my first time using it, kept searching, didn't want to just import a csv file Data Quality: handling missing data was hard also the column ProductSchedule was also hard to handle Finally, I am not used to working with Neo4j, so I had to relearn it in those few days, and I think I got the hang of it

 Churn Inference Without Explicit Field